JamesAuchters/WindowsServerPatch/README.md

     Shutdown - Server has been shutdown</br>
     ServerNotFound - Server connection checks failed</br>
     Usage info - Basic details to use command.</br>
+    RemoteWMINotAvailable - Unable to access server using WMI